 Of course there would be that occasional person who was attuned to all of the philosophical issues about authorship and objectivity that photography raises, and sometimes this occasional person would appreciate the discipline of my process.
-But most of the time, people’s eyes would glaze over when I began to describe the constraints I adhered to.
+But most of the time, people’s eyes would glaze over when I began to describe my self-imposed constraints.

 Why was it so important to me to avoid editing, and to declare my policy aloud, if no one ever asked me about it or seemed particularly interested in the matter when I brought it up?

 Basically there are two reasons.
 One is about the kind of experience I was looking to have as a photographer, and the other is about the kind of experience I wanted to offer the viewer.

 Regarding the first point — what I wanted for myself — I’ve always valued the way photography gets me away from my desk, brings me out into “the world,” and makes me look closer.
 I love working for a picture — really working physically — because work is engagement.
 When you shoot with a fixed focal length lens (a lens that can’t “zoom”) you become more physically involved in the place where you are, you move around more, you experiment more, you struggle more, so you end up seeing more.
 When you know you’re not going to crop or retouch the image later, you work harder to get the composition right at the moment of capture.
 When you know you’re not going alter the exposure in post-processing, you become more attuned to available light and how you can use it.
 I adopted a tightly constrained process as a way of maximizing my own engagement in the act of seeing.